Menu

 Related Biography: Lee Daniels

-She attended Alderman Davies Church in Wales Primary School in Neath, Dwr-y-Felin Comprehensive School and Gorseinon College.
-She obtained A grades in her GCSEs and A Levels and performed in musical acts such as Calamity Jane and Guys and Dolls.[7]
-She studied vocal performance, one of her instructors being John Hugh Thomas.
-Jenkins passed her Grade 8 examinations with distinction in both singing and piano.
+She attended Alderman Davies Church in Wales Primary School, Dwr-y-Felin Comprehensive School, and Gorseinon College.
+Excelling academically, she received top marks in her GCSEs and A-levels, and was involved in school musicals such as Calamity Jane and Guys and Dolls.
+Jenkins studied vocal performance, receiving instruction from John Hugh Thomas, and passed her Grade 8 exams in both singing and piano with distinction.

-Katherine Jenkins performed as a member of the Royal School of Church Music Cathedral Singers between 1991 and 1996.
-She received the St Cecilia Award, the highest RSCM award for female choristers.
-She performed as a member of the National Youth Choir of Wales for three years, twice won the BBC Radio 2 Welsh Choirgirl of the Year contest, and was named the BET Welsh Choirgirl of the Year.
-She was also the recipient of the Pelenna Valley Male Voice Choir Scholarship for the most promising young singer.
-At the age of 17 she was awarded a scholarship to study at the Royal Academy of Music, obtaining a diploma in music graduating with honours.
+From 1991 to 1996, Jenkins was a member of the Royal School of Church Music Cathedral Singers and was awarded the prestigious St Cecilia Award, the highest honor for female choristers within the organization.
+She also performed with the National Youth Choir of Wales for three years, and twice won the BBC Radio 2 Welsh Choirgirl of the Year contest.
+Additionally, she received the BET Welsh Choirgirl of the Year title and the Pelenna Valley Male Voice Choir Scholarship for promising young singers.

 Quick Facts